 Sunday’s walk started well on a tiny road surrounded by trees and that was great until I reached Briesen.
 There, Google Maps started behaving weirdly again and I lost my way.
-I was close to the Briesen train station and all I could see was train tracks, debris and yellow flowers.
+I was close to the Briesen train station and all I could see was the train tracks, debris, and yellow flowers.
 My pathway was supposed to be somewhere there but… I couldn’t find it.
-After trying my luck on different tracks, I found my way on some concrete tracks that looked like they were built a long time ago and seemed to be used by, what I thing, were tanks.
+After trying my luck on different tracks, I found my way on some concrete tracks that looked like they were built a long time ago and seemed to be used by, what I think, were tanks.
 I didn’t think much about it and continued walking.

 Between Jacobsdorf and Pilgram, I walked along a bike lane and, a few times, I had to stop for a bike.
 Most of the time, I was completely alone with my music and it felt like I was right on time with my plan.
 When I got to Pilgram, I found the worst part of the trip.

 When I decided to walk to Poland, I tried lots of different routes on Google Maps.
 My idea was to avoid big roads and the risk of being run over by some car.
 I didn’t want to have to deal with something going terribly wrong somewhere I didn’t know.
 Everything was kind of ok online but the road from Pilgram to Rosengarten didn’t have any place for me to walk on.
 This road was a small one, without a bike lane or anything.
 And I had to go on that if I wanted to reach Poland.

 I know that the kilometers between those two towns were the worst for me.
 It was the only time I was really worried about something happening and when I reached Rosengarten safe and sound, I finally relaxed I realized that I just crossed the 25 kilometers mark and Slubice was almost there.